 I never imagined myself growing old here, but there are a significant number of CCF kids that I couldn’t imagine not being here to see them grow up, or me growing old without them.
 It’s family.

 For a very long time I haven’t been very good at getting away.
 I don’t have much of a social life.
 I live on my own, I work very long hours, and I like to stay home once I get home.
 But I’m learning to get away now.
-I plan to spend more time outside of Phnom Penh, maybe 2 or 3 months of the year, for my own health and perspective, as well as fundraising.
+I plan to spend more time outside of Phnom Penh, maybe two or three months of the year, for my own health and perspective, as well as fundraising.
 But I won’t be going anywhere, my family is here.

 I really don’t like it, and it is exacerbated by having to walk that line between the poorest people in the world and the richest.
 I would love for some of those with wealth to spend some time out here, because I know, in their own hearts they are good people, but they need something to spur them on.

-When I setup the organisation, I worked out the budgets to be around $100,000 per year, and I figured I could personally always fund that for the rest of my days.
+When I set up the organisation, I worked out the budgets to be around $100,000 per year, and I figured I could personally always fund that for the rest of my days.
 But after three years, the need for our services grew and grew, and the money was gone.
 All of a sudden, I go from having lots of money to having to ask people for money, and that was very difficult.
 But it’s very motivational when you have kids who are hungry.

 People trying to “guess” what my real motivation is.
-A lot of people look for alternative agendas on my part as to why I did this, but I think after eleven years, there shouldn’t be any doubt left.
+A lot of people look for alternative agendas on my part as to why I did this, but I think after 15 years, there shouldn’t be any doubt left.
 There is no secret motivation, it’s not anything except this desire to do something special here – it certainly wasn’t for money, it wasn’t for fame.

 I want to be around to see these children thrive.
 I want this to become long-term, sustainable, I don’t want to have to worry about next year’s funding.
 I want the people who have made CCF what it is to get recognition, both CCF staff and people externally, many of whom support CCF very quietly.